So, you need to find where to buy dry ice and have no idea where to start?

 Here’s a list of gas stations that sell dry ice.

-There are also companies and even online grocery stores, that allow you to order dry ice online and have it delivered right to your home.
+Few companies and even online grocery stores allow you to order dry ice online and have it delivered right to your home.

 Some of these companies also allow you to buy dry ice in bulk.